Ready for a hands-on way to better understand the letters of the alphabet?

 Alphabet activities mixed with sorting are the bread and butter of early learning!

-It combines two foundational skills that our children need to practice over and over and over again.
+This preschool activity combines two foundational skills that our children need to practice over and over and over again.
 And then some more – the letters of the alphabet and classification.

 Are you still with me?
+Yay!
+Let’s get set up.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Set-up directions:
+Set-up directions

-Tape down white paper on the tabletop with painter’s tape.
+- Tape down white paper on the tabletop with painter’s tape.

-Draw a line down the center and babel one side straight.
+- Draw a line down the center and babel one side straight.
 Label the other side curves.

-Sort through the alphabet and ONLY pick letters that have one or the other.
-Save the letters of the alphabet with both lines and curves for the next time you play.
+- Save the letters of the alphabet with both lines and curves for the next time you play.

-Slide the letters to the left of the paper and invite your preschoolers to begin sorting letters with lines and letters with curves.
+- Slide the letters to the left of the paper and invite your preschoolers to begin sorting letters with lines and letters with curves.

 Learning through motion not only stimulates the brain but also improves focus!
 Having the flexibility to get up and touch each letter is, first and foremost, the way children learn best.